 Ed.D.
 Advisor, Ashley Walker, M.Ed.

-Ashley joined the Doctorate in Educational Leadership Program (within the School of Education) as the Graduate Advisor in October 2014.
-Some of her Advisor/Administrative duties include the development of admission criteria, advising, recruitment, support for the Ed.D. director and faculty, and is an advocate for her Ed.D. students.
+Ashley joined the Doctoral Program in Educational Leadership (EdD) (within the School of Education) as the Graduate Advisor in October 2014.
+Some of her Advisor/Administrative duties include the development of admission criteria, advising, recruitment, support for the Ed.D. director and faculty, marketing, and is an advocate for her Ed.D. students.
 She also works to develop, maintain, and positively progress the Ed.D. department.
 Ashley has a Bachelor of Arts in Communications (2010) and a Master of Education (2014), which both were earned from the University of Washington Tacoma.
-She also worked as the Administrative Coordinator in the Office of Advancement, where she began as the Program Assistant, over 6 years ago.
-Ashley has always wanted to work with students in higher education, and now she hopes to help her students dreams come true with her, somewhat, new hat of academia within the Doctorate in Educational Leadership Program.
+She also worked as the Administrative Coordinator in the Office of Advancement, where she began as the Program Assistant, over 7 years ago.
+Ashley has always wanted to work with students in higher education, and now she hopes to help her students earn their Doctorate degree using her hat of academia within the Doctoral Program in Educational Leadership (EdD).

 For General Ed.D.
 Advising, Please Email: email@example.com